 But we do.
 We know our God created us as the very pinnacle of His creation (Psalm 8:3-9, Genesis 1:26-28) and that our purpose is to glorify Him.
 So it isn’t surprising to us that God would so arrange things that the precise sizing of the moon enables us to study our Sun – God is showing us His wonders!

-This article was first published in the May 2016 edition of Reformed Perspective.
-A related article can by Eric Metaxas, of Breakpoint Ministries, called “Observatory Earth” can be found here.
+A version of this article was first published in the May 2016 edition of Reformed Perspective.
+A related article by Eric Metaxas, of Breakpoint Ministries, called “Observatory Earth” can be found here.

 Never miss an article!